Galt, Ontario: Education

 Galt Collegiate Institute, one of the oldest public high schools in Ontario.

-Public English-language schooling is provided by the Waterloo Region District School Board, which operates 26 elementary and five secondary schools in Cambridge.
-The most notable high school is the Galt Collegiate Institute and Vocational School, which is over 150 years old.
+Public English-language schooling is provided by the Waterloo Region District School Board.
+The most notable high school in Galt is the Galt Collegiate Institute and Vocational School, which is over 150 years old.

 Publicly funded Catholic education is available through schools operated by the Waterloo Catholic District School Board.

-The University of Waterloo School of Architecture campus is located in Cambridge in the Riverside Silk Mill, also known as the Tiger Brand Building.
+The University of Waterloo School of Architecture campus is located in Galt in the Riverside Silk Mill, also known as the Tiger Brand Building.
 Inside there is a theatre, a fitness room, and the gallery "Design at Riverside", which is one of two publicly funded galleries dedicated to architecture in Canada.
-The School of Architecture is home to 380 students who live, study, and learn within the Cambridge community.
+The School of Architecture provides classes to around 380 students within the Galt community.